Northern Virginia Business Law Firm

-For more detailed information on wills, please see Wills.
+For more detailed information on wills, please see our Wills page.

 A trust is an arrangement under which one person, referred to as the “trustee,” holds title to certain assets and manages and distributes the assets for the benefit, use and enjoyment of one or more specific individuals.
 Persons entitled to benefit from trust assets are referred to as “beneficiaries.”
 The person who creates the trust provides the directions that govern the management and distribution of trust property.

-For more detailed information on trusts, please see Trusts.
+For more detailed information on trusts, please see our page on Trusts.

 Revocable Living Trusts

-For more detailed information on revocable living trusts, please see Revocable Living Trusts.
+For more detailed information on revocable living trusts, please see our page on Revocable Living Trusts.